needle-mirror/com.unity.xr.arfoundation/Documentation~/features/occlusion/occlusion-manager.md

 | **Occlusion Preference Mode** | If both environment texture and human stencil & depth textures are available, this mode specifies which should be used for occlusion.
 There are three options: <ul><li><strong>Prefer Environment Occlusion </li><li><strong>Prefer Human Occlusion</li><li><strong>No Occlusion</strong></li></ul> |

 > [!NOTE]
 > Use **Occlusion Preference Mode** to choose the type of depth image to use on ARKit.
 Human stencil depth images are only supported on ARKit.
-Environment and depth images are never simultaneously enabled.
+Environment and depth images are never simultaneously enabled.<br/>
+> ARCore only supports **Disabled** and **Fastest** modes for **Environment Depth Mode**.
+Using the other modes would not further improve depth texture quality or increase frame computation.